What is it?

 In tropical Asia, China and Africa, complex forest gardens have existed for thousands of years.
 In the UK most of the temperate forest was lost a long time ago – cleared for monocultures of grain crops, grazing or felled for building ships and housing.

-Forest gardening pioneer Robert Hart visited tropical forest gardens, studied ecology, and then used his knowledge to create the first temperate forest garden on the Welsh borders in the 1970s.
+Forest gardening pioneer Robert Hart visited tropical forest gardens, studied ecology, and then used his knowledge to create the first temperate forest garden in Shropshire in the 1970s.
 He also wrote the first books on the subject.
 His work has been the inspiration for the UK forest gardening movement and many people have built upon his work, refining and adding to the theory and practice.

 There are now approximately 60 forest gardens (often also called ‘home gardens’) in the UK.
 Most of these are less than ten years old and small scale (0.25-2.5 acres).